cklim83/launch_school/notes/04_ls170_171/09_tcp.md

 ## Flow Control
-Flow control is a mechanism to **prevent the sender from overwhelming the receiver with too much data at once**.
+Flow control is a network efficiency mechanism to **prevent the sender from overwhelming the receiver with too much data at once**.
 The recipient will process data at certain rate.
 Data that cannot be processed immediately is stored in a buffer.
 The buffer size is function of memory allocated by the OS according to configuration and phsyical resources available.

 Each side of a connection uses the **WINDOW** field of the TCP header to **inform the other the amount of data it can handle**.
 This number is dynamic, and can